Chicago, IL Knowledgeable Nursing Home Negligence & Abuse Attorneys

 Frequently Asked Questions (FAQs)

-I overheard a nursing home employee calling my loved one names.
+I overheard an employee calling my loved one names.
 They apologized, but I think it’s happening all the time.
 Is this an incident of nursing home neglect or abuse?

 Nursing home neglect and abuse in Chicago is a real concern.
-Nursing home residents who are recipients of that sort of behavior often suffer emotional and psychological distress.
+Residents who are recipients of that sort of behavior often suffer emotional and psychological distress.
 When this deplorable behavior occurs, you may have a cause of action for a nursing home abuse lawsuit.
 Keep in mind that it’s possible that your loved one may not feel comfortable talking to you about what you overheard or whether it is something that is happening on a regular basis.
-Warning signs of verbal and emotional abuse in a nursing home include:
+Warning signs of verbal and emotional abuse in a nursing facility include:

 - Roughhousing environment among the staff.
 Residents also may be disorderly.
 You may notice a lot of yelling.